 I love leasing.

-Find out more about leasing a Peugeot with Peugeot Open Europe, which only requires a minimum stay of 17 days.
+Find out more about leasing a Peugeot with Peugeot Open Europe from Auto Europe, which requires a minimum stay of 3 weeks.

 Long Term Visitors to Italy: Lease, Don't Rent a Car (because a scratch costs $2258!)